j-bab/serverless-go-poc-client/README.md

 YOUR_BUCKET_NAME - replace this with the name of the s3 AppBucket you wish to deploy to.
 YOUR_CF_DIST_ID - replace this with the cloudFront distribution ID that this bucket will be served over.

+in the .env files set REACT_APP_API_GATEWAY to your Api Gateway endpoint

 run `npm install` to install the required dependencies.